 - Accessing the best available version of an article

 - Maximizing the benefit from existing, proven infrastructure

 - Providing transparent reporting and tracking for funders and institutions

 CHORUS utilizes publishers’ infrastructure for access to full-text and partners with dark archives CLOCKSS and Portico to ensure, long-term preservation of scientific and medical research.
 It also provides participating funders and institutions with dashboard reporting in order to monitor and track compliance.

 CHORUS when publishing with Elsevier

 At Elsevier all journals participate in CHORUS for researchers affiliated with participating agencies and universities.
+In 2016 we made over 3,000 accepted manuscripts available for US partner funding agencies as part of the CHORUS service.
 Currently, we support:

 - US National Science Foundation